BehindTheMusicTree/the-music-tree-api/DEVELOPMENT.md

 This document outlines the coding standards and best practices for developing this Django REST API project.

+For information about system architecture, patterns, and design decisions, see [Architecture documentation](docs/ARCHITECTURE.md).

 ## Table of Contents

 - [Code Quality](#code-quality)